Red-Lattice/ddoucette.github.io/mySkills.md

 <span>No team can succeed while being unwelcoming!
 I believe a core component of any strong team is being able to recieve ideas and feedback from anyone!</span>

 <h3>Adaptability</h3>
 <span>Nothing is too new, unique, or different for me!
-I am a fast learner and can pickup anything I put my mind to!</span>
+I am a fast learner and can pick up anything I put my mind to!</span>

 <hr>
 <h1 style="font-weight: bold">What skills am I currently trying to develop?</h1>